knmcguire/knmcguire.github.io/docs/blog/posts/going_solo.md

 ## Conclusion

 Being self-employed is starting a business, and I need to start actually selling myself.
-My imposter syndrome brain is now shouting, "What are you saying!?" but... apparently, I am quite smart, and I catch on to new things very quickly.
-I do not like overselling myself, and I will not take on assignments that are neither my expertise nor fit with my new learning goals; however, I shouldn't undersell myself either.
-Switching to ROS 2 and simulation was hard, doing a PhD was hard, switching from IDE to mechanical engineering was hard... but I did it all.
-Now, brain, could you please be a bit more positive!
+My imposter syndrome brain is now shouting, "What are you saying!?" but... apparently, I am smart, hardworking and I catch on to new things very quickly.
+Switching to ROS 2 and simulation was hard, doing a PhD was hard, switching from IDE to mechanical engineering was hard, but that didn't stop me.
+Now, brain, could you please be a bit more positive!?

-I'd like to thank a couple of people who helped me make this decision, and that is [Mat Sadowski](https://www.linkedin.com/in/mateuszsadowski/) (who wrote some blog posts about being [a consultant](https://msadowski.github.io/5-years-remote-robotics-consulting/) as well), [Jennifer Beuhler](https://www.linkedin.com/in/jenbuehler/), and [Júlia Marsal Perendreu](https://www.linkedin.com/in/juliamarsalrobotics/).
+I'd like to thank a couple of people who helped me make this decision, and that is [Mat Sadowski](https://www.linkedin.com/in/mateuszsadowski/) (and his  [ blogposts](https://msadowski.github.io/5-years-remote-robotics-consulting/) as well), [Jennifer Beuhler](https://www.linkedin.com/in/jenbuehler/), and [Júlia Marsal Perendreu](https://www.linkedin.com/in/juliamarsalrobotics/).
 Thanks to these robotic contractor veterans, I got to know enough to take the leap into freelancing.

 I'm actually quite excited about this!
 I'll try to give regular updates on the process.